-The cost of running an initiative with an 40 clothes packs being distributed throughout the year is \$12,000.
+The cost of running an initiative with an average of 40 clothes packs being distributed four times a year and 160 mother-care food packs is \$12,000.
 This cost also includes professional signage, branded boxes packed with age appropriate garments, information brochures and branded contact cards among other items and service expenses.